mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 - `images` collection allows you to specify CVE IDs for each container image independently.
 All vulnerabilities from given image with matching CVE IDs will be excluded from the scan report.
 You can specify container image in multiple ways:
   - as image name only (ie. `centos`)
   - as full image name with registry hostname (ie. `your.private.registry:5000/centos`)
-  - as full image name with registry hostname and sha256 image digest (ie. `your.private.registry:5000/centos@@sha256:bc09fe2e0721dfaeee79364115aeedf2174cce0947b9ae5fe7c33312ee019a4e`)
+  - as full image name with registry hostname and sha256 label (ie. `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256`)

 NOTE:
-The string after CVE ID (ie. `cups` in the example above) has **no impact** whatsoever, it is simply included to help explain what the vulnerability relates to.
+The string after CVE ID (ie. `cups` in the example above) has **no impact** whatsoever, it is simply included as a "hint" to help explain what the vulnerability relates to.
 There is no need to use it, you can leave it blank.

 ### Running container scanning in an offline environment